riceissa/issarice.com/wiki/betting.md

 I plan to write more about why I like betting later.

 [news]: http://econlog.econlib.org/archives/2011/03/the_case_agains_6.html "Bryan Caplan.
 “The Case Against News”.
 EconLog.
 March 5, 2011."
+[shows]: http://econlog.econlib.org/archives/2017/06/what_a_bet_show.html "Bryan Caplan.
+“What a Bet Shows”.
+EconLog.
+Post dated June 7, 2017, but it first arrived in my news reader on June 14, 2017, so I think the timestamp on the post might be incorrect.
+Retrieved June 14, 2017."
 [super]: https://en.wikipedia.org/wiki/Superforecasting
 [vip_cal]: https://www.facebook.com/vipulnaik.r/posts/10210097120400452